zpz/zpz.github.io/projects.md

 ## Adaptive Anchored Inversion

 <a href="https://arxiv.org/abs/1409.2221">Adaptive Anchored Inversion for Gaussian random fields using nonlinear data</a>
-is my final (and best) academic publication.
+is my final (and representative) academic publication.

 It is a computation-intensive statistical method tackling a problem that is a longtime fundamental challenge in several disciplines.